joakibj/tswrdb/README.md

         rdbType of the data that is going to be exported.

 Command: strings [options]
-Export strings (RdbType 1030002) as XML.
+Export strings (RdbType 1030002).
+XML is output per default, this can be overriden with Option --json.
   -l <value> | --lang <value>
         Exports all strings for the language.
 Valid options are en, fr or de.
 Required.
+  --json
+        Strings are exported as JSON.

 Command: index [info]